thepirat000/Audit.NET/src/Audit.Grpc.Client/README.md

 }
 ```

 A streaming call will include `RequestStream` and/or `ResponseStream` arrays with the captured messages if payload capture is enabled.

+## Event creation lifecycle

+The interceptor uses `AuditScope` creation to persist events.
+By default it uses the globally configured `AuditScopeFactory` and `IAuditDataProvider`.
+You can override them using the configurator or by setting `AuditClientInterceptor.DataProvider` / `AuditClientInterceptor.AuditScopeFactory` directly.

+`EventCreationPolicy` can be set to control when events are inserted/updated (e.g., `InsertOnStartInsertOnEnd`, `InsertOnStartReplaceOnEnd`, etc.).
+If not set, the global creation policy applies.

 ## Notes and compatibility